jodri-code/sysl-docs/docs/vita-docs/chapter-2/part-1/index.md

 vita2d_end_drawing();
 vita2d_swap_buffers();
 ```
-This will let LibVita2D when to draw things onto the screen.
+This will let LibVita2D know when to draw things onto the screen.

 # Hello World code
 Now, inbetween the start drawing and end drawing lines is where all our code will lie (hence the comment I left in the example above).
 Delete that comment and replace it with the following: